ProductPerfect/InlineCssParser/README.md

 Supporting .html, .aspx and .cshtml file formats.

-Just right click on a html file source code and extract all inline styles into a separate css file.
+Just right click on a html, aspx, or csHTML file's **source code** (not from the solution explorer, from the actual markup in the editor), and see the context menu to extract all inline styles into a separate css file.
 See the attached screenshots below.

-Please let me know if you realize that something is wrong.

-Thank you.

 <p><span style="font-size:small"><strong><span style="background-color:#ffffff">1-Sample Html</span></strong></span></p>
 <p><span style="font-size:small"><strong><span style="background-color:#ffffff">